Making homemade breakfast sausage is easy and delicious with this apple pork breakfast sausage.

 Making your own breakfast sausage isn't hard.
 You can grind your own pork or purchase ground pork from your butcher.
 It's best to mix this ahead of time and let all the flavors blend together.
 If I can, I mix it the night before.
 In the morning, I shape it into patties and cook.

 This Apple Pork Breakfast Sausage recipe can easily be doubled to feed your hungry guests.
 In addition to this sausage recipe, I also another Breakfast Sausage without apples.

 If you are looking for other ways to preserve your pork, try our Homemade Bacon!

 If you make this recipe, I’d love to hear about it!
 Leave a comment below and snap a picture and tag me on Instagram @beyondthechickencoop

 If you loved this recipe you'll LOVE all the others in this category.
 Check out all my breakfast recipes here!

-In a bowl, add ground pork, salt, garlic powder, pepper, sage, red pepper flakes and maple syrup.
+- In a bowl, add ground pork, salt, garlic powder, pepper, sage, red pepper flakes and maple syrup along with apple mixture.